lizru/sentiment-tfidf/about.md

 - **Performance**: ~88% accuracy on test data.

 ### Limitations
-- The dataset excludes neutral (e.g., 3-star) reviews, making it harder to identify neutral sentiment.
+- The training dataset excludes neutral (3-star) reviews, so the model has been trained to distinguish positive and negative sentiments as a binary.
-- Predictions are limited to positive or negative classes, so subtle or mixed sentiments may not be captured.
+- Because predictions are limited to positive or negative classes, subtle, neutral, or mixed sentiments may not be captured.
-- The model uses TF-IDF features, which capture word importance based on the training data (Amazon product reviews).
-It does not perfectly reflect true sentiment nuances and may not generalize well to different domains.
+- The model uses TF-IDF features, which capture word importance based on the training data (Amazon product reviews) rather than true semantic meaning.
+It may miss nuanced sentiment and may not generalize well to different domains.

 ---

-For more details, see the [project repository](https://github.com/lizru/sentiment-tfidf).
+For more information, see the [project repository](https://github.com/lizru/sentiment-tfidf).